dsiebel/Tomcat-App-Skeleton/README.markdown

 ## Prerequistites
 For this setup to work you need at least one Java (JRE or JDK) and one Tomcat installation on your machine which can be applied to a specific application.
-For this setup to make even more sense i usually happen to have the three main tomcat versions available to the app-skeleton to be able to test a webapplication in different tomcat contexts.
+For this setup to make even more sense I usually happen to have the three main tomcat versions available to the app-skeleton to be able to test a webapplication in different tomcat contexts.
 This may look like this:

 ```bash
 $ ls /opt